Bliksempie/fractured-world/chronicles/006-02-fragments-of-wisdom-eastern-europe-and-surrounds.md

 **Midgame**: Recorded subsonic vibrations picked up beneath a monastery crypt.

-> "It doesn’t speak in words.
+> "It doesn't speak in words.
 It speaks in *absence*.
 And when you understand it, something in your spine *leans forward.*"

 *If analyzed, the Living Chronicle logs a subharmonic behavioral anomaly linked to low-activity Blight zones.*
 <!-- /fragment-meta -->